Being Highly Sensitive and Creative

 From her site: Sensitive and Thriving.

-The above article is a collection of excerpts from my longer book:
+The above material is a collection of excerpts from my longer book.

 Being Highly Sensitive and Creative